The SAT? You’re done with that after high school, right? Well, not so fast.

 As an adult, you may have access to resources that weren’t available to you in high school.
 For example, there are numerous online courses, study guides, and tutoring services specifically designed for SAT prep.
 Consider investing in high-quality materials that can help you target your weaker areas.

 One of the best ways to prepare is to familiarize yourself with the SAT format.
-Take full-length practice tests available through the College Board and other resources.
+Take full-length practice tests available through the College Board’s free Bluebook app (which contains six full-length adaptive practice tests at this point) and other resources.
 Simulate test conditions as closely as possible to build your endurance and timing.
 Practice tests are an invaluable tool because they not only help you get used to the question formats but also allow you to identify areas where you need improvement.
 After each practice test, review your answers carefully to understand your mistakes and learn how to avoid them in the future.
 The more familiar you are with the test format, the more confident you’ll feel on test day.

 2. Review Foundational Concepts